muratk3n/thirdwave/en/README.md

 Follow list upkeep..
 Sometimes I reverse-engineer from content to person.
-If good share does not show up on my feed, Ill find someone who shared it, if person not a punk (usually not so on socmed) I'll add to follow.
+If good share does not show up on my feed, Ill find someone who shared it, if person not a punk (not uncommon on socmed) I'll add to follow.

 ---